PollianaLeao/Startup-Service/README.md

 # Startup
-This link will take you [notes.md](https://github.com/PollianaLeao/Startup/blob/main/notes.md)
+This link will take you to [my notes](https://github.com/PollianaLeao/Startup/blob/main/notes.md)